hdviegas/laravel-mongo/README.md

 $jedisDeleted = Jedi::deleteMany();
 ```
 ##### deleteOne
-This method deletes the first object that matches a given filter and then returns the number of objects that were deleted (hopefully 1).
+This method deletes the first object that matches a given filter and then returns the number of objects that were deleted (either 1 or 0).
 Just like with the `Model::deleteMany()` method, the filter defaults to an empty array, so if you want to delete a specific object you have to specify a filter.
 ```php
 if (Jedi::deleteOne() === 1) {
     echo 'A Jedi was deleted.';